Meet The Expert Witness Who Says Sex In A Blackout Isn’t Always Rape

 They “fall into the category of ‘we were both drunk,’ ‘we broke up, and six months later I found myself under a Title IX investigation because she just decided that our last sleeping together was not quite right,'" Jackson said.

 Jackson later apologized for being “flippant,” but her unfounded claims were all too familiar.
 Cultural inroads aside, rape allegations still aren’t taken as seriously when alcohol is involved, and it’s still only women who are told to drink less to reduce risk.
 It’s no wonder anti-rape advocates would rather urge men to be more aware than endlessly debate the line between drunk sex and rape.
 Fromme’s critics don’t typically question her research.
-They question whether, given the legal system’s history of supporting the accused over their accusers, it’s ethical to use those findings to discredit rape victims.
+They question whether, given the legal system’s history of supporting accused rapists over their accusers, it’s ethical to use those findings to discredit alleged victims.

 For Fromme, the facts are the facts, regardless of whose story they support — or who’s paying her to help defend them.
 Like it or not, “you can’t say just because somebody can’t remember what they did, they weren’t acting intentionally and voluntarily at the time,” Fromme said over our pink cocktails.